What Is Cystoscopy?

 - You would commonly have cystoscopy for the evaluation of blood in the urine.
-There are many other indications for the procedure, including the evaluation and treatment of kidney stones, bladder or ureteral tumors, prostate surgery, and urethral strictures (narrowings).
+There are many other indications for the procedure, including the evaluation of difficulty or painful voiding, bladder or urethral tumors, bladder stones, and prostate surgery.

 - Simple procedures can be performed in the doctor's office with only a local anesthetic.
 Most procedures, however, are performed in a hospital operating room as an outpatient.
 A variety of different anesthetics can be used to make the procedure as comfortable as possible.

 Cystoscopy can be a painful procedure that may cause mild burning during urination, more frequent urges to urinate, small amounts of blood in the urine, mild discomfort in the kidney or bladder are while urinating.
 These signs and sypmtoms should not last more than 24 hours.
 Call your doctor right away if you have severe bleeding that lasts longer than a day.